-Almost all of their ingredients are homemade and they source their meat from star butcher Yves-Marie Le Bourdonnec.
-Blend’s cookbook gives a nice insight on how to get the burger basics right.
-I was also pleasantly surprised by their recipes, innovative combinations, cooking techniques and the overall French cuisine influences.
+Almost all of their ingredients are homemade, and they source their meat from “star butcher” Yves-Marie Le Bourdonnec.
+Blend’s cookbook gives helpful insights on how to get the burger basics right.
+I was also pleasantly surprised by their recipes, innovative combinations, cooking techniques, and the overall French cuisine influences.
 I chose this one as you have to make the chicken patties yourself.

 Unfortunately, I didn’t have the crème fraîche for the sauce from the recipe at home, so I had to park it for cooking some other time.
 I defaulted to a Mexican style chicken burger by adding a huge dollop of homemade guacamole.